State service portal

 If an undertaking wishes to import food products from third or European Union Member States and to distribute them to Latvia, it must be registered with the Food and Veterinary Service.

-When importing food products from third countries, the PVD shall assess the harmlessness of food products, the conformity of the classification, quality and labelling (including geographical indications and protected designations of origin, organic indications) with the requirements of regulatory enactments or, in other words, border control of goods.
+When importing food products from third countries, the PVD shall assess the safety of food products, the conformity of the classification, quality and labelling (including geographical indications and protected designations of origin, organic indications) with the requirements of regulatory enactments or, in other words, border controls of consignments.

 No border controls shall be carried out on imports of goods from the Member States of the European Union.